-GILLIAN GODDARD WORKSHOP
+GILLIAN GODDARD

-BETSY ANDREWS WORKSHOP
+WORKSHOP

-GILLIAN GODDARD is a chocolate manipulating activist who spends her time building resiliency in Trinidad and Tobago and the greater Caribbean.
+GILLIAN GODDARD is chocolate а manipulating activist who spends her time building resiliency in Trinidad and Tobago and the greater Caribbean.
 She is the Co-Director of ARC TT - The Alliance of Rural Communities of Trinidad and Tobago - and the Co-Owner of Sun Eaters Organics - a chocolate and farming company.
-A large part of her work centers around Re-Indigenizing - equipping people to get intimate with their immediate environments and to find ways to re-center the 'local' in their lives and institutions.
+A large part of her work centers around Re-Indigenizing equipping people to get intimate with their immediate environments and to find ways to re-center the 'local' in their lives and institutions.